Links on Android Authority may earn us a commission. Learn more.

 This is all the data WhatsApp collects on you and shares with Facebook

 At the time of the initial announcement, WhatsApp took to Twitter to debunk rumors and clarify exactly what was being shared with Facebook.
 In India, where WhatsApp has over 340 million users, the app took to front-page newspaper advertisements to explain exactly what data is being shared.

 Which brings us to the question, exactly what data is being shared between WhatsApp and Facebook under the former’s new policy?
 Moreover, is there anything to be concerned about for the average Joe?
 Let’s take a look at the state of WhatsApp privacy and what data it collects on its users.

 WhatsApp gives you a lot of control over who can see your status messages, profile photos, and even your online status.
 Here’s how you can customize these settings to your preference.

 Tap the three dots button in the right-hand corner and select Settings from the drop-down menu.
 From here, head to the Account > Privacy page.
-You can now tap any of the options here, including your online ‘last seen’ status and select between three options allowing you to choose between everyone, nobody, and just your contact list.
-You can also toggle read receipts from this page in case you want to hide your online status.
+You can now tap any of the options here, including your online ‘last seen’ status, and select between three options allowing you to choose between everyone, nobody, and just your contact list.
+You can also toggle read receipts from this page if you want to hide your online status.
 The full list of options that can be customized includes:

 - Last seen status